Pre-course

 • How to interpret effect sizes, confidence intervals and meta-analytic thinking?

-Emphasis will not be on formulas and mathematics, but on understanding the logic behind the statistical tools to avoid biased conclusions.
-Depending on the interest of the participants, more time can be spent on elementary or advanced statistics.
+The emphasis will not be on formulas and mathematics, but on understanding the logic behind the statistical tools to avoid biased conclusions.
+Prior to this masterclass participants will be asked to do a small homework assignment, so they are prepared for the masterclass.

 Your Future At the UMCG